-- Operate in a safe, reliable, environmentally responsible and sustainable manner environmental, safety and health issues continue to be a primary focus for us, and our emphasis on personal and process safety has produced improvements in the key indicators we track.
-We also continue to look for ways to reduce our environmental impact by conserving resources and utilizing more efficient technologies; - Maintain prudent financial strength and flexibility while growing our fee-based earnings, dividends per share and cash flows from operations in excess of dividends paid we operate primarily fee-based businesses in each of our three reportable segments.
-We continue to invest in organic growth projects to expand in our existing operating regions and provide a broad range of services to crude oil and natural gas producers and end-use markets.
-In 2018, we paid dividends of \$3.245 per share, an increase of 19 percent compared with the prior year.
-Our dividend increase and expected future dividend growth is due primarily to our growth projects.
-We have spent approximately \$2 billion of our announced \$6 billion of capital-growth projects that are supported by a combination of long-term primarily fee-based contracts, minimum volume commitments and acreage dedications; - Manage our balance sheet and maintain investment-grade credit ratings we seek to maintain investment-grade credit ratings.
-We expect to benefit from increasing cash flows from operations in 2019.
-At December 31, 2018, we had \$2.5 billion of borrowing capacity available under our \$2.5 Billion Credit Agreement and \$950 million of borrowings available under our \$1.5 Billion Term Loan Agreement; and - Attract, select, develop, motivate, challenge and retain a diverse group of employees to support strategy execution we continue to execute on our recruiting strategy that targets professional and field personnel in our operating areas.
+- Operate in a safe, reliable, environmentally responsible and sustainable manner environmental, safety and health continues to be a primary focus for us, and our emphasis on personal and process safety has produced improvements in the key indicators we track.
+We also continue to look for ways to reduce our environmental impact by conserving resources and utilizing more efficient technologies.
+In 2019, we were added to the Dow Jones Sustainability North America Index, which recognizes companies for industry-leading environmental, social and governance performance; - Pursue organic investments in our existing operating regions to support earnings growth we expect our investment in capital projects to create stable earnings growth that positions us to grow our dividend.
+In 2019, we paid dividends of \$3.53 per share, an increase of 9% compared with the prior year.
+Our dividend increase and expected future dividend growth is due primarily to earnings growth from capital projects; - Manage our balance sheet and maintain investment-grade credit ratings we seek to maintain investment-grade credit ratings, fund capital-growth projects and begin to pay down debt.
+We expect to benefit from increasing cash flows from operations in 2020, which we expect to reduce leverage and fund capital-growth projects.
+At December 31, 2019, we had no borrowings outstanding under our \$2.5 Billion Credit Agreement, \$220 million of commercial paper outstanding and \$21 million of cash and cash equivalents; and - Attract, select, develop, motivate, challenge and retain a diverse group of employees to support strategy execution we continue to execute on our recruiting strategy that targets professional and field personnel in our operating areas.
 We also continue to focus on employee development efforts with our current employees and monitor our benefits and compensation package to remain competitive.